ShaikhLuiza/Harry-Potter-Invisible-Cloak/README.md

-# Multicolour-Invisibility-cloak
-Implemented an invisibility cloak using python with multiple colors.
-Hi everyone!!
+🧙‍♂️ Multicolour Invisibility Cloak

-In this project, I have implemented an invisibility cloak using python which helps to make an object/person invisible.
+Implemented an invisibility cloak using Python, allowing users to make an object or person invisible in real-time video.
-User has the choice to choose a cloak color of his/her choice and according to that the code is launched.
+The user can choose the cloak color of their choice, and the code dynamically detects and masks that color to create the invisibility effect.

-# How to Run the project
+🚀 How to Run the Project
+Step 1: Install Streamlit

+Run the following command to install Streamlit:

-Step1 : pip install streamlit
+pip install streamlit

+💡 Note:
-Note: If your System uses python3 use this command: python3 -m pip install streamlit
+If your system uses Python 3, use this command instead:

+python3 -m pip install streamlit

-Step2: Run the project
+Step 2: Run the Project

+Use the following command to start the application:

+streamlit run main.py

+⚙️ If you get a “command not found” error, try one of these commands instead:

-Use this Command: streamlit run main.py
+python -m streamlit run main.py

+or

-If it still says “command not found”, try:python -m streamlit run main.py or py -m streamlit run main.py
+py -m streamlit run main.py